NAVEED261/GIAIC-HACKATON-2/PHASE-2-PROGRESS.md

 ## Summary

-**Phase 2 Progress: 70% Complete**
+**Phase 2 Progress: 80% Complete**

 With Phase 2A (Foundation) and Phase 2B (Core Implementation) fully completed, the backend is production-ready with all API endpoints implemented and secured.
-Phase 2C (Frontend) is now 50% complete with:
+Phase 2C (Frontend) is now 75% complete with:
 - ✅ Full authentication system (signup, login, logout)
+- ✅ Complete task management pages (list, create, edit)
+- ✅ Task CRUD operations with filtering and pagination
 - ✅ Dashboard with protected routes
 - ✅ API client with JWT token handling
-- ✅ Landing page and responsive design
+- ✅ Landing page with responsive design

-The remaining 30% focuses on completing task management pages, data fetching integration, and comprehensive testing before final deployment.
+The remaining 20% focuses on responsive design optimization and comprehensive testing before final deployment.

 **Status Overview:**
 - Backend: ✅ Complete (100%)
-- Frontend: 🚀 50% complete (Authentication done)
+- Frontend: 🚀 75% complete (Auth + Task Management)
 - Testing: ⏳ Planned for Phase 2D
 - Deployment: ⏳ Planned for Phase 2E

 All code is clean, well-documented, and follows industry best practices for security, performance, and maintainability.
-The frontend now seamlessly integrates with the backend API with proper authentication and user isolation.
+The frontend now fully integrates with the backend API with proper authentication, user isolation, and complete task management functionality.